 4.6.1 Under a reserved powers model, all powers that are not reserved are devolved.
-Changing models the should be acknowledged that moving to a reserved powers model is therefore likely towould mean intense discussion and be a substantial drafting exercise - though, as we have explained, this process would in itself be helpful.
+This means that, instead of listing the powers devolved, the powers not to be devolved need to be set out.
+Cln principle, a reserved powers model is similar in logic to a conferred powers model; one is the mirror image of the other.
+Powers which are conferred under a conferred powers model are non reserved under a reserved powers model.
+However, in practice, changing models It should be acknowledged that moving to a reserved powers model is therefore likely towould require a good dealmean of intense discussion and be towould be a substantial drafting exercise - though, as we have explained, this process would in itself be helpful.
 It would require a clear political commitment in order to ensure the necessary cross-Whitehall process of determining what should be reserved.
 That This process should not involve Whitehall alone, but should be undertaken jointly with the Welsh Government.
 Goodwill and a willingness to collaborate will be necessary on both sides.
 The National Assembly and the UK Parliament, presumably through the Welsh Affairs Committee, will also need are likely to wish to be consulted at the pre-legislative stage.
 Chapter 11 below sets out a possible timetable for this work.